vinliao/rinza/README.md

 Real-time Farcaster data is nice, but spinning up a custom websocket server is annoying.

 This monorepo contains:
-- A websocket server that sends real-time Farcaster
+- A websocket server that sends real-time Farcaster (see: apps/notifier)
-- A React hook that wraps the websocket server
+- A React hook that wraps the websocket server (see: packages/farcaster-hooks)
 - A TypeScript bot framework (WIP)

 What Rinza does not provide: